benchilton/picoMIPS-assembler/README.md

 ### Tool Usage

-Usage of either command line arguments passing file paths from within the program.<br>
+Usage of either command line arguments or passing file paths from within the program.<br>
 *-b* or *--defines* to specify the architecture information<br>
 *-s* or *--source* to specify the source assembly file<br>
 *-o* or *--output* to specify the output file<br>